Two-hour delayed starts Tuesday, January 27th include:

 From LCPS:

-Due to overnight freezing temperatures in the forecast, Las Cruces Public Schools will operate on a two-hour delay on Monday, January 26, in an effort to ensure the safety of students and staff.
+Due to freezing temperatures and the potential for foggy driving conditions, Las Cruces Public Schools will operate on a two-hour delay on Tuesday, January 27, in an effort to ensure the safety of students and staff.

 Under the two-hour delay: